sartq333/story-GPT/README.md

 Implementation of a metric to evaluate the outputs (perplexity) and set a proper validation dataset.

 Implement a proper directory structure for inference, so that model.generate() can be used easily.
+Done.

 Replace the use of tiktoken in this code to make it completely independent by probably using [this](https://github.com/karpathy/minbpe).